 How we choose the best bass earbuds

 Our picks come from pouring through our existing reviews by our experienced team of contributors.
-Settling on the criteria of what to look for in bassy earbuds (and similarly any good earbuds) and considering the various priorities of users are important pieces.
+It is important to settle on the criteria of what to look for in bassy earbuds (and similarly any good earbuds) and consider the various priorities of users.
 Essentially, our picks all provide bassy tunings to differing degrees and with different consumers in mind.
 Finally, these earbuds range from affordable to sporty to flagships.

 Why you should trust SoundGuys